schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/ONBOARDING_TASKS.md

 # Shopware Onboarding Lessons and Tutorials

 As a web developer (some PHP experience, but focus frontend) new to Shopware I want to learn about the topics and techniques listed below.
 Create detailled step-by-step tutorials and lesson plans (link to relevant sources from the web and especially the relevant Shopware documentation pages).
-Use this folder (/LEARNING_SHOPWARE) t oorganize these learning files.
+Use this folder (/LEARNING_SHOPWARE) to organize these learning files.

 ## Advanced Topics & Plugin Development